 *There are otome games that may have a female love interest or a female friendship route.
 However, they are very rare and also this is only something that occurs in otome games.

 There are games that contain otome elements that are not otome.
-Otome elements are usually exclusively male cast flirting with the female player, which include: touching, holding hands, ect.
+Otome elements are usually exclusively male cast and can include flirting with the female player, which include: touching, holding hands, ect.
+Sometimes, the player character may not have a referred to gender at all.

 So, games that have otome elements but are not otome include: